gatsbyjs/gatsby/docs/docs/remark-ast.md

 You are going to create a plugin that colors all top-level headings in the markdown with the color purple.

-First create a local plugin by adding a `plugins` folder in your site and generating a package.json file for it.
-As well, create an index.js file.
-In this file, we export a function that will be invoked by `gatsby-transformer-remark`.
+First create a local plugin by adding a `plugins` folder in your site and generating a `package.json` file for it.
+As well, create an `index.js` file.
+In this file, we export a function that will be invoked by `gatsby-transformer-remark`:

 ```js:title=plugins/gatsby-remark-purple-headers/index.js
 module.exports = ({ markdownAST }, pluginOptions) => {